Yorkshire Terrier Cost of Ownership: Real Monthly, Yearly & Lifetime Costs

 These costs are easy to forget but can add up fast.

 Owning a Yorkshire Terrier is not a short-term cost.
 Most Yorkies live 12 to 15 years, and some live even longer.
+You can estimate your dog’s life stage and aging timeline using our Yorkshire Terrier age calculator in human years, which helps owners plan for senior care expenses.
 This means small monthly costs turn into large lifetime expenses.

 Many owners can afford the first year but struggle later because they did not plan for the long term.